tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/大数据实践/使用 DataX 导入或导出 COS_intl_en.md

 Notes:
 - Configure `hadoopConfig` as required for cosn.
 - Use `defaultFS` to specify the cosn path, e.g. `cosn://examplebucket-1250000000/`.
 - In `fs.cosn.userinfo.region`, enter the region where your bucket resides, such as `ap-beijing`.
-For more information, see [Regions and Access Domain Names](https://intl.cloud.tencent.com/document/product/436/6224).
+For more information, see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224).
 - For `COS_SECRETID` and `COS_SECRETKEY`, use your own COS key information.

 The other fields can be the same as those for hdfs.